 Here’s why most WordPress sites get hacked, according to the data that we have…

 Takeaway: The WordPress Security Team does a great job at quickly fixing issues in the WordPress core software.
-If you promptly apply all security updates, it’s highly unlikely that your site experiences any issues as a result of core vulnerabilities.
+If you promptly apply all security updates, it’s highly unlikely that your site will experience any issues as a result of core vulnerabilities.
 But if you don’t, you take a risk once an exploit gets out into the wild.

 While all those options are great for extending your site, each extension is a new potential gateway for a malicious actor.
 And while most WordPress developers do a good job of following code standards and patching any updates as they become known, there are still a few potential issues:

-• A plugin or theme has a vulnerability and, because there aren’t as many eyes on it as the WordPress core software, that vulnerability goes undetected.
+- A plugin or theme has a vulnerability, and because there aren’t as many eyes on it as the WordPress core software, that vulnerability goes undetected.

-• The developer has stopped working on the extension but people are still using it.
+- The developer has stopped working on the extension but people are still using it.

-• The developer quickly patches the issue, but people just don’t update.
+- The developer quickly patches the issue, but people just don’t update.

 So how big is the issue?